 WOMEN ON THE TEAM

 Historically law enforcement has been a male-dominated profession, but today that appears to be changing.
 With each hiring cycle, we are receiving more and more applications from women who are seeking a career in law enforcement.
 Want to know why?
-Just read some of the stories below to meet the Women of the Meridian Police Department and to hear why they chose this fast-pace and exhilarating career.
+Just read the stories below to meet some the Women of the Meridian Police Department and to hear why they chose this fast-pace and exhilarating career.

 Hi there!
 My name is Danelle Barrera, and I have been working for the Meridian Police Department since February of 2017.
 Prior to working for the Meridian Police Department, I worked for the Los Angeles County Sheriff's Department from January of 2014, where I worked in the jail and patrol for the Lakewood Station.

 Prior to beginning my law enforcement career, I attended the University of California, Davis where I obtained a Bachelor of Arts degree in Sociology and played water polo.
 I started my college career at UC Davis pursuing a degree in Animal Biology, with the intent of becoming a Veterinarian.
 Halfway through my schooling, I realized it was not the career path for me as Chemistry and I did not get along.
 At the time of making the degree change to Sociology, I was working a security type job and decided it was time to follow my true passion of becoming a police officer.